mrmlnc/vscode-autoprefixer/README.md

 Plugin installation is performed in several stages:

-  1. Install **autoprefixer** use `npm i -D autoprefixer` or `npm i -g autoprefixer`.
-  2. Press `F1` and select `Extensions: Install Extensions`.
+  1. Press `F1` and select `Extensions: Install Extensions`.
-  3. Search and choose `vscode-autoprefixer`.
+  2. Search and choose `vscode-autoprefixer`.

 See the [extension installation guide](https://code.visualstudio.com/docs/editor/extension-gallery) for details.

 ## Usage

 Press `F1` and run the command named `Autoprefixer CSS`.

-> **About first run**
->
-> When you first start the plugin is looking for an installed Autoprefixer.
-Therefore, the first run may take a long time.
-Subsequent runs are much faster.

 ## Supported languages